 - Approved travel outside the district will be reimbursed at the IRS rate of 54.5c per mile.
-Attach a Google Map to both the requisition and Out of Pocket Claim.
+Attach a Google Map to the Out of Pocket Claim.

-For travel outside the district WITH an overnight stay (see #4 on previous page):
+For travel outside the district WITH an overnight stay (see #4 above)

 Hotels & Overnight Trips